projectatomic/atomic-site/source/blog/2016-12-07-part1-install-origin-on-f25-atomic-host.html.md

     52.91.115.81   openshift_hostname=10.0.156.20  openshift_node_labels="{'router':'true','registry':'true'}"
     54.204.208.138 openshift_hostname=10.0.251.101 openshift_node_labels="{'router':'true','registry':'true'}"

-Well that is quite a bit to digest isn't it?
+Well that is quite a bit to digest, isn't it?
 Don't worry, we'll break down this file in detail.

 Details of the Inventory File